 My first job was clerking at a convenience store in East Aurora, New York.
 The store had a really clever name: Convenient Mart.
 My biggest memory of working here is the old man who used to come in and yell at me if we were sold out of The Buffalo News.

-I once worked for the Buffalo Parks Department and for a while I was a bartender at Nietzsche's, which was a pretty fun gig, even though I was probably the world's worst bartender.
-I was okay if you were just looking for someone to talk to, but if you wanted an expertly poured drink and it was anything more complicated than a rum & coke, you were better off coming in during someone else's shift or going across the street to the Old Pink.
+I once worked for the Buffalo Parks Department and for a while I was a bartender at Nietzsche’s, which was a pretty fun gig, even though I was probably the world’s worst bartender.
+I was okay if you were just looking for someone to talk to but if you wanted an expertly poured drink and it was anything more complicated than a rum & coke, you were better off coming in during someone else’s shift or going across the street to the Old Pink.

-Some of my short stories were published in periodicals (the artsy kind) and anthologies.
 I gravitated toward theatre very early on.
 There were (and still are) a lot of playhouses and live theatres in Buffalo and I started hanging around, learning by being there.
 As a volunteer usher, I got to see a lot of shows for free.
 I also met a lot of people, which is good for networking and great for creating characters that resemble people outside your own family.

 My first plays were performed in Buffalo.
 Some were worth watching.
 Others you will never hear about unless somebody blackmails me.
 Looking back, I’m glad I wrote all that I did, even if a lot of it wound up being practice or lessons learned.
 I also won my first playwriting award there: the Artie for Outstanding New Play.
 At the time, it felt liking winning a Pulitzer.
 I still have it proudly displayed in my home.